Hospital admissions for children with Covid reach record high

 Nearly 4.3 million children have tested positive for Covid-19 since the onset of the pandemic, as of 5 August, according to a report from the American Academy of Pediatrics.
 Nearly 94,000 of those cases were added within that week alone, with children now representing 15 per cent of all confirmed infections, an increase from 14.3 per cent, and between 1.5 and 3.5 per cent of all hospitalisations.

 The reports arrive as children return to in-person schooling for the 2021-2022 school year, while state and local governments consider or reject mask mandates in schools to combat spread of the disease.

 Two states with the highest number of pediatric admissions – Florida, which has seen a daily average of 54 children admitted to hospitals, and Texas, where the daily average is 40 – have both banned mask mandates for schools.

+This week, a federal team was dispatched to Children’s Hospital New Orleans after Louisiana officials requested assistance during an influx of patients “unlike anything observed previously” during the pandemic, according to a statement from the hospital.

+“Unlike the first or second wave of the virus, this variant is more contagious as it sweeps through our community, this time with more kids requiring hospitalization compared to previous waves of the pandemic,” said the hospital’s chief quality officer Dr Leron Finger.

 Join our new commenting forum